SLajuwomi/Books4Sale/README.md

-# Web-2
+# Books4Sale

-Developed a full stack web application where users can login, make listings, and modify them

-Used Laravel, PhP, and MariaDB for the database

-Being hosted through VPS on Interserver

-Currently only working on Google Chrome (not incognito)
+I developed a full stack web application where users can login, make listings, and modify them.
+This was done suring my junior year WEb Technologies II class.
+I used Laravel, PhP, and MariaDB for the database.
+It is currently being hosted through VPS on Interserver.
+Currently only working on Google Chrome.

 https://github.com/user-attachments/assets/9ee51089-fe75-4605-baf3-487228d52e0e